Ansh-Dev-Nagar/Ansh-Dev-Nagar/README.md

 ---

-### 👀 Interests
-- Web development
-- Competitive coding

----

-### 💻 About Me

-I am a **Full Stack Developer** with expertise in modern web development technologies.
+💻 I am a **Full Stack Developer** with expertise in modern web development technologies.
 Here's a quick overview of my skills and experience:

 - **Languages & Frameworks**: React, NodeJS, ExpressJS, MongoDB, HTML, CSS
 - **Specialization**: Front-end and back-end development